rechecked/rcagent/docs/getting-started/configuration.md

 #### Manual

 You can manually run active checks using the `check_rcagent.py` script.
+[See examples and how to use the plugin.](../../checks/active-checks/#using-check_rcagentpy)

 #### Nagios XI